1895 North Carolina Tar Heels football team: Schedule

-Season summary
+Game summaries

 North Carolina A&M

 The season opened with a defeat of the rival A and M college by a 36–0 score Nicklin had runs of 57, 67, and 80 yards.

 The starting lineup was Gregory (left end), Steele (left tackle), Hurley (left guard), White (center), Collier (right guard), Wright (right tackle), Merritt (right ed), Whitaker (quarterback), Nicklin (left halfback), Moore (right halfback), McRae (fullback).

 Richmond

 The Tar Heels beat the winless Richmond Spiders 34–0.